EMI Shielding Material, Electrically Conductive Silicone

 Stockwell Elastomerics inventories uncured nickel-graphite filled silicone compound as well as cured sheets from .020″ to 0.125″ thicknesses.
 If sheets are not immediately available, Stockwell Elastomerics’ on-site Molding operations can quickly produce sheets to support requirements for die cut and fabricated gaskets.
 The standard sheet size is 15″ x 20″.

-Continuous Roll EMI Gasket Material
+Large roll of black, metal filled material Continuous Roll EMI Gasket Material

 If 15″ x 20″ standard sheets are not suitable due to large gasket dimensions, continuous roll material SNE-540-C is available in .010″, .020″ thick and .032″ thick rolls up to 15″ wide, custom thicknesses are available upon request.
 Continuous format offers designers the ability to design EMI shielding gaskets for larger enclosures with fewer splices.
 Stockwell Elastomerics has on-site water jet cutting for precise corner jointed gaskets and tightly fitting splices for environmental and shielding integrity.